yipeichan/Lookback-Option-Pricing/README.md

 # Option-Pricing
-This is an option pricing program with Monte Carlo Simulation method and binomial tree framework
+This is an option pricing program with Monte Carlo Simulation and binomial tree framework